HPIMS/dm-consents/README.md

-# hpims consent sources
+# ehive consent sources

 ## About consentIds

-- Each consentId has the structure `hpims-<name>` and the consent contents have to be put in a directory in this repository called `<name>`.
+- Each consentId has the structure `hpims-<name>` or `ehive-<name>` and the consent contents have to be put in a directory in this repository called `<name>`.
 - ConsentIds are not designed to be renamed since they are already identified by this in the database.
-- `hpims` is a static prefix that can not be changed.
+- `hpims` / `ehive` are static prefixes that can not be changed and configured in the deployment directory and consent service.

 ## PDF Coordinates